FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 If your dog has long hair around his or her ears, you may want to pluck it.
 Airflow into the ears can help prevent ear infections.
 Breeds with floppy ears like basset hounds are more prone to ear infections since they may not have enough airflow.

 How often you need to clean your pup’s ears depends on your dog.
 A good baseline is to clean monthly.
 If you notice lots of grime, you may need to switch to every 2 weeks.
 If you aren’t getting much, you may be able to clean every two months.
 Work with your vet to help decide how often you need to clean.
-If your dog is prone to ear infections, your vet may advise cleaning more often.
+If your dog is prone to frequent ear infections, your vet may advise cleaning more often.

 Pets that play outside of the yard or a wireless dog fence may need cleaning more often.
 If this area includes long grass, be sure to check your pup’s ears for debris and insects after every play session.